Pulecz/BGames_tools/README.md

 Skyrim Launcher needs to be run at least once, to create entry in registry.

+The install_repo_dir or "local repo" needs to be prepared manually, described in next section [here](../master/README.md#Preparation of local_repo).

 Everything is unpacked using 7z.exe, therefore [7zip](http://www.7-zip.org/) installed in (one of the) Program Files is required.

 #####The scripts does the following: